-- a.
-Have earned a baccalaureate degree (either a BA or BS) from an accredited institution of higher education. - b.
-Have earned a grade point average ≥3.0 on a 4-point scale during the final 90 quarter credits (or 60 semester credits) of enrolled courses.
+- Have earned a baccalaureate degree (either a BA or BS) from an accredited institution of higher education. - b.
+Have earned a GPA ≥3.0 on a 4-point-scale during the final 90 quarter credits (or 60 semester credits) of enrolled coursework.